 The agency’s Enforcement Division receives complaints and conducts investigations about alleged misconduct by healthcare practitioners and regulated facilities, including pharmacies, veterinary establishments and funeral establishments, and conducts inspections of facilities under the authority of DHP.

 - For Frequently Asked Questions regarding Enforcement, complaints and the DHP disciplinary process, click here.

 - DHP has jurisdiction over facilities regulated by the Boards of Pharmacy, Veterinary Medicine and Funeral Directors and Embalmers.
 DHP does not have jurisdiction over any other type of healthcare facility.

 - To file a complaint against a hospital, nursing facility, hospice or homecare agency, click here.

 - To file a complaint against an assisted living facility, click here.

 - To file a complaint against a licensed mental health or substance abuse treatment program, click here.

 - Please note health regulatory boards do not have the authority to require a licensee to return money or provide other personal remedies.

-- If you have a complaint about a violation of the Governor’s Public Health Emergency Orders or Executive Orders related to the COVID-19 pandemic, please contact the appropriate local law enforcement agency, such as the police department or sheriff’s office.
+- If you have a complaint about a violation of the Governor’s Public Health Emergency Orders or Executive Orders related to the COVID-19 pandemic, please contact the Virginia Department of Health at 877-275-8343 or click here to report your concerns online.